-If you are taking dietary supplements for whatever reason (and yes that includes bodybuilding supplements and various over the counter supplements people use to treat a range of real or imagined “health issues”), you may want to double-check the label for ingredients which may be pushing you down Freddy Krueger’s hallways of terror.
+If you are taking dietary supplements for whatever reason (and yes that includes bodybuilding supplements and various over-the-counter supplements people use to treat a range of real or imagined “health issues”), you may want to double-check the label for ingredients that may be pushing you down Freddy Krueger’s hallways of terror.

 The same goes for alcohol, though in that case, there isn’t really a list of ingredients to check.